girlscript/winter-of-contributing/Datascience_With_Python/Deep Learning/Tutorials/Handwritten Equatoion Solver CNN/README.md

 # Dataset
 ***
 The dataset can be downloaded through this [link](https://www.kaggle.com/xainano/handwrittenmathsymbols).
-Also the dataset is uploaded in DS Datasets directory of Datascience_With_Python folder.
-The name of the dataset is math numbers and operators.

 # Extracting Features
 ***